 Prior CT studies are extremely helpful and can reduce the need for follow-up imaging.
 If the patient’s previous scan was performed at Mass General, it will be available for comparison for the reporting radiologist.
 If it was done at an outside institution, it will need to be loaded onto our PACS system through lifeIMAGE.
 If done prior to the patient having a low-dose CT scan (LDCT), a delay in reporting the scan can be prevented.
 If you need help loading studies, please contact our Imaging Service Center at 617-726-1798.

-Our radiologists have many years of expertise in reporting chest CT and evaluating lung nodules.
-They will report the scans in accordance with national guidelines and follow the Lung RADS Lexicon due to be published in summer 2014.
-This algorithm for reporting results is similar to BI-RADS.
+The LDCT is reported by one of a team of dedicated thoracic radiologists who have many years of expertise in reporting chest CT and evaluating lung nodules.
+The radiologist will report the scans in accordance with a nationally accepted reporting algorithm, LUNG-RADS, and a system for management of positive results, including clear protocols for invasive procedures.
+The algorithm for reporting results is similar to BI-RADS.
+The report will be received in the same fashion as other CT scan reports.
 If you have any questions regarding the report, please e-mail the reporting radiologist.

 Incidental findings in the cardiovascular system, lungs and other organs may be significant.
 A recommendation will be made in the report on further evaluation of incidental findings.
 These recommendations may change over time as experience with low-dose CT scans (LDCT) increases.
 As always, please feel free to contact the reporting radiologist if you have any questions.